 Horse Racing Betting Types

-Before you have your first horse racing bet, it helps to know what types of bets you can place.
+Before you have your first horse racing bet on our horse racing tips, it helps to know what types of bets you can place.

 We look at the most popular betting types in Australia, which includes standard bets, exotic bets, and future markets.

 A win bet means you need to pick the winner of the race.
 Otherwise known as “on the nose”, it’s an all-or-nothing bet, but you get better odds for the increased risk.

 A place bet means your horse can finish in the first three.
 If the size of the field is six runners or less, you need to finish in the first two home.
 Due to the increased likelihood of winning compared to a win bet, you get lower odds.
 Some websites state that the field needs to consist of eight or more runners to pay three dividends, but fixed odds place bets need only seven runners.